0xAX/linux-insides/Cgroups/linux-cgroups-1.md

 The second way is to create/destroy/manage `cgroups` with utils from `libcgroup` library (`libcgroup-tools` in Fedora).

-Let's consider simple example.
+Let's consider a simple example.
 Following [bash](https://www.gnu.org/software/bash/) script will print a line to `/dev/tty` device which represents control terminal for the current process:

 ```shell
 #!/bin/bash